Google Blunders | The glossy world of Google's AI image generation (Google Gemini with Nano Banana) – All show, no substance – Image: Xpert.Digital

 Where can I use Nano Banana?

-The most important information up front: Nano Banana is already integrated into gemini.google.com and accessible via several different platforms.
-There's no separate tool; the technology is built directly into Google's existing services.
+The most important information upfront: Nano Banana is already integrated into gemini.google.com and accessible via several different platforms.
+There is no separate tool; the technology is built directly into Google's existing services.

 1. Google Gemini App (Mobile & Web)

-- Main access method: The easiest method is via the Gemini app on Android or iOS, or via gemini.google.com in the browser.
+- Main access method: The easiest method is via the Gemini app on Android or iOS, as well as via gemini.google.com in the browser.

 - Availability in Germany: Nano Banana has been available in Germany since August 26, 2025 and can be used free of charge.